 I occasionally find myself pining for some better similes too.
 Pratchett often uses phrases like “as muddy as, well, mud” which certainly have their place in a witty text, but I do feel the technique is becoming a little overused.

 This entry was posted on Thursday, July 18th, 2013 at 11:22 am and is filed under Books.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.